 FIGURE 10: Summary of the Data Release Production image processing flow.
 Processing is split into multiple pipelines, which are conceptually organized into the groups discussed in sections 5.1-5.5.
-A final pipeline group discussed in section 5.6 simply operates on the catalogs and is not shown here catalogs and is not shown here the subject to configuration control by the LSST DM Technical Control Team.
+A final pipeline group discussed in section 5.6 simply operates on the control is not this working are subject to configuration control by the LSST DM Technical Control Team.